Wizards, Capitals would move to Virginia in tentative deal, Youngkin says. Mystics would stay in DC

 Monumental also owns the WNBA’s Mystics, and Leonsis said his expectation was that Capital One Arena, where the Wizards and Capitals currently play, could host women’s sports and other events like concerts.

-“Our intention is to expand here and keep Capital One Arena in D.C. a great place,” Leonsis, a wealthy entrepreneur and former AOL executive, said.
+“Our intention is to expand here and keep Capital One Arena in D.C. a great place,” Leonsis, an ultra-wealthy entrepreneur and former AOL executive, said.

-The new development would be located in the Potomac Yard section of Alexandria, near Virginia Tech's ambitious Innovation Campus, an under-construction graduate school focused on technology.
+The new development would be located in the Potomac Yard section of Alexandria, along the Potomac River and near Virginia Tech's ambitious Innovation Campus, an under-construction graduate school.

 To help finance the project, Youngkin will ask the Virginia General Assembly in the 2024 session to approve the creation of a Virginia Sports and Entertainment Authority, a public entity with the ability to issue bonds.
-Those bonds would be repaid partly by tax revenues from the project.
+While no upfront state taxpayer dollars would go toward the project, the terms of the agreement would divert new tax revenues from the project to pay down the bonds.

-“We have reached a very clear understanding, really subject to finalizing the General Assembly’s work,” Youngkin said in the interview.
+“We have reached a very clear understanding, really subject to finalizing the General Assembly’s work,” Youngkin said in the interview, noting that a key bipartisan legislative committee endorsed the incentive structure earlier this week.

-The development would be a massive win for Youngkin, a former college basketball player.
-To get it over the finish line, he'll have to work with Democratic majorities in both legislative chambers after his party fell short of its stated expectations in November’s legislative elections.
+The development would be a major blow for D.C. and a massive win for Youngkin, a former private equity executive and college basketball player who said he had a pre-existing friendship with Leonsis from the business world.
+To get it over the finish line, he'll have to work with Democratic majorities in both General Assembly chambers after his party fell short of its stated expectations in November’s elections.

-Democrats including incoming House Majority Leader Charniele Herring were on hand for Wednesday’s news conference, along with U.S. Sen. Mark Warner.
-Other key legislative leaders, including the top incoming Democratic leaders in the House and Senate, were not.
+Democrats, including incoming House Majority Leader Charniele Herring, were on hand for Wednesday’s news conference, along with U.S. Sen. Mark Warner.
+Other key legislative leaders were not.

-The event also drew a group of around 10 protesters, who were barely audible from the tent where the announcement took place.
+Scott Surovell, who will serve as Senate Democratic leader come January, said in an interview that the project seemed like it could be a good opportunity, but he stopped short of fully endorsing it.
+Legislators will have questions about transit, taxpayer risk and compensation for the workers who will build the project, he said.

-Located along the Potomac, just across the water from Washington, the district would be accessible by “all modes of transportation,” Youngkin's office touted in the statement, including from a newly opened Metro station.
+The broad outlines of the proposal call for Monumental to invest $403 million in the $2 billion development.
+Alexandria will put in $106 million toward the construction of the performing arts venue and the development of underground parking.

 Rankin reported from Richmond, Virginia.